ginobilinie/infantSeg/README.md

 More will be uploaded after the journal paper is accepted.

-evalCaffeModels4MedImg.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients.
+evalCaffeModels4MedImg.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients. readMedImg4CaffeCropNie.py: this is the code to extract 3d patches from a medical image (mri/ct and so on) for patients.